 H-1B Visas: The Fight to Save Spousal Work Permits

-The Trump Administration’s plan to scrap an Obama era rule permitting the spouses of H1-B visa holders to be legally employed is causing a lot of anxiety in the immigration community, but there is hope.
-For years, spouses of immigrants who came to work in the U.S. were themselves prohibited from seeking employment because of the way the H1-B laws were written.
-The situation strained the marriages and finances of many couples who sought to build lives and careers in America.
-President Obama tried to remedy the situation by allowing spouses of H-1B visa holders with pending green card applications to be issued temporary work permits.
+The Trump Administration’s plan to scrap an Obama era rule permitting the spouses of H1-B visa holders to be legally employed is causing a lot of anxiety in the immigration community.
+But there is hope.
+Rules prohibited spouses of immigrants who came to work in the U.S. from working.
+The situation strained the marriages and finances of many couples seeking to build lives and careers in America.
+President Obama tried to remedy the situation by allowing spouses of H-1B visa holders with pending green card applications to obtain temporary work permits.
 The new permits, called H-4 visas, allowed approximately 100,000 women to find work.

-The Trump administration moved quickly to repeal Obama’s program, but the process of rescinding the rule has been delayed several times due to bureaucratic snags and growing opposition.
-The Department of Homeland Security (DHS) now says the proposal is scheduled to be introduced in June 2018.
+The Trump administration moved quickly to repeal Obama’s program.
+But bureaucratic snags and growing opposition delayed the process of rescinding the rule several times.
+The Department of Homeland Security (DHS) will introduce the change in June 2018.
 There is growing opposition to Trump’s move, however.
-Many H-4 visa holders have become activists, campaigning under #standwithh4ead, and the American Immigration Lawyers Association is lobbying to save the H-4 program.
+Many H-4 visa holders have become activists, campaigning under #standwithh4ead.
+And the American Immigration Lawyers Association is lobbying to save the H-4 program.
 Moreover, McClatchy recently reported that “130 representatives signed a letter to the Department of Homeland Security urging that the Trump administration reconsider its plans to eliminate work authorization for the spouses of H-1B visa holders.”

 Also, as the Economic Times points out, H-4 visas are still being issued and renewed, and none have been revoked to date.
 Revoking the rule entails a lengthy process.
 Once DHS formally proposes the change, the law requires a 60 day public comment period.
 And then DHS has to review the comments and answer questions.
-After that, the impact of the law must be studied before any legislation is drafted.
+After that, experts and stakeholders must study the impact of the law before they draft any legislation.
 And then there may be legal challenges.
-The Times quotes New York immigration attorney Cyrus Mehta as saying that “If a legal challenge can result in a preliminary injunction from a federal judge, that would freeze the proposal to rescind the rule for months, or even years.”
+That’s not all says New York immigration attorney Cyrus Mehta.
+“If a legal challenge results in a preliminary injunction, that would freeze the proposal to rescind the rule,” he said.